 How to Solve a Shortage of Storage

 Free-standing bookshelves serve a function, but built-in shelves can be “wow factors” that significantly enhance the character of a room.
-Either bordering a fireplace or large window, built-in shelves are a great investment with a dual purpose of adding storage and providing an area to display family photos and décor.
+Either bordering a fireplace or large window, built-in shelves are a great investment with a dual purpose of adding storage and providing an area to display photos and décor.
 A cabinet maker or other woodworking professional can build one to fit your home’s unique dimensions.
 Or a local remodeler can help you with design and installation.

 Garage and Large Items

 When there is extra space in a garage, shed, basement, large closet or even an underused room in your home, remember there are numerous shelving options to help you optimize the vertical spaces.
 A shelf bisecting an otherwise open closet can give you twice the space.
 And shelves with totes, baskets or doors are functional and can add charm to the room.

 Adding storage can help breathe new life into your home.
 And if done well, those solutions will be long-lasting features that typically offer a solid return on your investment if you ever decide to sell your home.
 To locate builders or remodelers in your area who will help you identify design ideas that are perfect for your home, contact the NCBIA.